Training Program

 Course Description

-The course will run in an in-person format.
-The course will be held at ATI in Mauritius during May 19-23, 2025.
-Completing in-person course will be required for successful completion of the course in order to receive the course certificate.
+The course will run in a blended format, consisting of two parts.
+Selected participants will first complete mandatory online learning segments during April 7-18, 2025.
+The in-person portion of the course will be held at ATI in Mauritius during May 19-23, 2025.
+Completing both the online and in-person parts of the course will be required for successful completion of the course in order to receive the course certificate.

 Course Objectives